JarinGleb/CsvFastParser/README.md

 Fast Csv parser with using LINQ and FileStream

 # Info
-Util fol parsing .csv files
+Util for parsing .csv files

 # Requirements
 [.NET 8.0 SDK](https://dotnet.microsoft.com/download) or higher